Cervical rheumatoid arthritis

-The condition is sometimes mistaken for osteoarthritis of the spine or degenerative disc disease, because the symptoms can be similar.
-However, in addition to stiffness, pain, and joint swelling, sufferers of rheumatic arthritis in the cervical spine may experience progressive crippling spinal curvature or partial paralysis.
+Spinal rheumatoid arthritis is sometimes mistaken for osteoarthritis of the spine or degenerative disc disease because the symptoms can be similar.
+However, in addition to stiffness, pain and joint swelling, sufferers of rheumatic arthritis in the cervical spine may experience progressive spinal curvature or partial paralysis.

-- Exercise to strengthen the neck muscles
+- Low-impact exercise to strengthen the neck muscles

 - Physical therapy